MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-rhel.md

 ## Scenario 4: The node fails to rejoin the cluster after being fenced

 If the SBD slot isn't in a clean state, the node will fail to rejoin the cluster after being fenced.
-This causes that the SBD device is in failed state and another node is in pending state.
+This causes that the SBD device on the node is in failed state and another node is in pending state.

 To validate the state of the SBD slot, run the following commands: